averagedocudramaenjoyer/ds202-sandbox/README.md

 -   seeing friends I haven't seen in a while
 -   Football season is about to begin
 -   I'm enjoying my classes
--   coffee in my mug.
+-   still some coffee in my mug.

 ## Crappies